 It’s time to set the table for the restaurant industry’s busiest day of the year—Mother’s Day.
-And don’t overlook Easter, another major dining out occasion.
+And don’t overlook Easter, another major dining out occasion, as well as St. Patrick’s Day and Cinco de Mayo.
+That’s a lot of potential customers!

-Add St. Patrick’s Day and Cinco de Mayo into the mix, and you have a lot of potential customers.
 With proper planning, you can maximize sales, increase guest counts and showcase your food and new recipes.
-Our team of Gordon Food Service Business Solutions Specialists offer these five steps to drive business during the spring holidays and beyond.
+Follow these five steps to drive business during the spring holidays and beyond.

 1. Planning makes perfect

 Make sure you have a plan.
-If you didn’t do it this year, take advantage of the post-Christmas lull to write down your ideas and strategizing for St. Patrick’s Day, Easter, Cinco, de Mayo, Mother’s Day or other spring events, such as the opening of your patio.
+Write down your ideas and strategize for St. Patrick’s Day, Easter, Cinco, de Mayo, Mother’s Day and other spring events, such as the opening of your patio.

 2. Get the word out

-Start promoting your event as far in advance as possible—as much as 90 days—via in-restaurant signage, social media and email.
+Start promoting your event in advance by utilizing in-restaurant signage, social media and email.

 3. Elevate and indulge